StarExecMiami/StarExec-ARC/provers-containerised/README.md

   * The tag name convention for prover containers is *prover*`:`*version*s.
     - This has to be provided as the `--build-arg PROVER_IMAGE` value for building the resource limited prover container.
-  * The tag name convention for resource limited porver containers is the prover container name plus the suffix `-RLR`.
+  * The tag name convention for resource limited prover containers is the prover container name plus the suffix `-RLR`.
+- The `run_image.py` script for running a resource limited prover container on a given ATP problem, with other parameters as needed.
+Run `run_image.p -h` for all the details.
+- A `Makefile` that builds `ubuntu-arc`, `tptp-world`, and some resource limited prover containers - look in the Makefile to see which provers are supported so far.

 # To build and run a TPTP docker image for E (example)